minijax/minijax/minijax-examples/minijax-example-json/README.md

 </dependency>
 ```

 The "minijax-json" dependency includes everything we need for reading and writing JSON content.
-Behind the scenes, it includes and configures [Jackson](https://github.com/FasterXML/jackson).
+Behind the scenes, it includes and configures [Yasson](https://github.com/eclipse-ee4j/yasson), the reference implementation of the JSON Binding standard.

 HelloJson.java
 --------------